Slavic Languages and Literature

 The faculty represent a broad range of interests and methodological approaches, including:

-- the intersections of literature and law, medicine, and psychoanalysis
+- the intersections of literature and law, empire studies, and medicine

 - Russian-Jewish Studies